peimanghasemi/Operations-Research-INFORMS/README.md

 2. To run the model, you can either:
    - Rename `Deterministic.txt` to `Deterministic.gms` and open it in GAMS, or
    - Open `Deterministic.txt` directly in GAMS IDE and run it.
-3. The model will read the required data from `data.xlsx` (or other input files).
+3. The model will read the required data from `data.xls` (or other input files).
 4. Results will be generated and saved in the `results/` folder.